caro46/Tetraploid_project/Assembly_meraculous.md

 sbatch ~/project/cauretc/scripts/running_nucmer.sh mellotrop_meraculous_49mer_diploid1_nucmer_trop_chr /scratch/cauretc/tropicalis_reference/Xtropicalis_v9_repeatMasked_only_chr.fa /scratch/cauretc/meraculous/mellotropicalis_meraculous_assembly_2018-03-14_20h11m18s/meraculous_final_results/final.scaffolds.fa
 ```
 `running_nucmer.sh` takes: prefix, reference, query.
 It keeps the best match for each query sequence and produces a `mummerplot` in a `.png` format.
 It calls the `mummer-64bit/3.23` version (big genome).
+Issue with the perl version for `mummerplot` but tried all the available one on cedar and nothing worked so installed again the `mummer-3.9.4alpha` version locally and doesn't seem to have issue.
+Run from the beginning to make sure everything done with the same version.

 ## Evaluating the run
 The script can be run at different steps in addition to the inspection of the intermediary files to check (`log`, `kha.png`, `mercount.png`, `.err`).